SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

 ## Purpose/Scope

-This application shows how to update the TA(NWP) or M4 firmware of a device via Wi-Fi by downloading an update from a remote HTTP/HTTPS server.
+This application shows how to update the NWP or M4 firmware of a device via Wi-Fi by downloading an update from a remote HTTP/HTTPS server.
 The server can be run on a local PC(Apache server) or hosted on a cloud service like Amazon AWS or Microsoft Azure.
 Here's how the update process works:

 > **Note:** By enabling the `HTTPS_SUPPORT` flag in the `app.c` file, the same HTTP OTA (Over-the-Air) application can be used for HTTPS OTA.